-\paragraph{Scorer persona affects grading in valence-aligned ways.} Across all three models, scorer follows a consistent valence pattern (Figure~\ref{fig:judge_trait_bias}): scorers steered toward evil or impolite grade more harshly, while scorers steered toward good or optimistic grade more leniently.
+\paragraph{Scorer persona affects grading in valence-aligned ways.} Across all three models, the scorer follows a consistent valence pattern (Figure~\ref{fig:judge_trait_bias}): scorers steered toward evil or impolite grade more harshly, while scorers steered toward good or optimistic grade more leniently.
 An empathetic or optimistic scorer could mask learning gaps by inflating grades, while a strict or impolite scorer could discourage students by deflating them.
 One notable exception is the hallucinating scorer on gpt-oss-20b, which is lenient ($+0.142$), while the factual scorer is harsh ($-0.101$).
 This suggests that a scorer with reduced factual grounding may fail to catch quality issues in student answers.

-\paragraph{Task type determines scorer steering risk risk.} ELA tasks are 2.5--3$\times$ more susceptible to scorer steering effects than science tasks (Figure~\ref{fig:judge_topic_bias}), mirroring the student-side pattern in Experiment~A. For example, the censorship essay (Set~2) has a scorer bias range of 0.338 in Qwen3-4B, while cell membrane transport (Set~6) has only 0.021.
+\paragraph{Task type determines scorer steering risk.} ELA tasks are 2.5--3$\times$ more susceptible to scorer steering effects than science tasks (Figure~\ref{fig:judge_topic_bias}), mirroring the student-side pattern in Experiment~A. For example, the censorship essay (Set~2) has a scorer bias range of 0.338 in Qwen3-4B, while cell membrane transport (Set~6) has only 0.021.
 On factual science tasks, scorer steering is low-risk because tightly constrained rubrics leave little room for persona-driven variation.
 On subjective ELA tasks, the scorer's persona has outsized influence, meaning trait-steered scoring components require careful calibration on these task types.

-\paragraph{Cross-model consistency.} Scoring shift directions are moderately consistent across model pairs (Pearson $r = 0.50$--$0.57$): traits that make scorers more lenient in one model tend to do so in others, which means the valence-aligned patterns described above generalize across architectures.
+\paragraph{Cross-model consistency.} Scoring shift directions show moderate cross-model consistency: Qwen3-32B vs.\ Qwen3-4B ($r=.50$, $p=.068$), Qwen3-32B vs.\ gpt-oss-20b ($r=.57$, $p=.034$), and Qwen3-4B vs.\ gpt-oss-20b ($r=.56$, $p=.039$).
+We therefore interpret the valence-aligned pattern as suggestive cross-model alignment rather than strong evidence of full generalization across architectures.
 However, the magnitude of scoring shifts is architecture-dependent, with gpt-oss-20b showing $\sim$6$\times$ larger effects than the dense Qwen models.
 Within each model, the scorer's persona acts as a global calibration shift rather than creating differential treatment across learner types.
-This is both a limitation, as the scorer does not truly adapt to individual learners, and a reassurance, as no learner type is systematically disadvantaged relative to others by a given scorer persona.
+While this limits adaptive personalization, it also indicates that no particular learner type is disproportionately disadvantaged under a given scorer configuration.